Waelson/Web-App-High-Availability-Cloudformation/README.md

 # Web Application Highly Available on AWS
 Template to creation web app infrastructure highly available.
 Infrastructure as code based on AWS Cloudformation.
 <br/>
-<h4>How use:</h4>
+<h4>How to use:</h4>
 Before you begin to use this repository, check you have installed AWS CLI in your machine.
 If you haven't installed it, please consider to visit <a href="https://docs.aws.amazon.com/cli/latest/userguide/install-bundle.html">AWS CLI Site</a> for more informations.
 <ul>
   <li>Into repository you will find two shell scripts files to create and update stack into Cloudformation.
-Use them to manipulate your Cloudformation stack or as reference to learning about Cloudformation commands on AWS CLI. </li>
+Use them to manipulate your Cloudformation stack or as reference to learning about Cloudformation commands using AWS CLI. </li>
+  <li>Creating stack: <code>./create.sh <your-stack-name> <cloudformation-script-yml-file> <parameter-file></code></li>
   <li></li>
-  <li></li>
 <ul>
-I created two shell script files to abstract all command to Cloudformation Service.

 <ul>

 </ul>